 What to expect

-A Gender Pathway Services psychologist is available to provide a diagnostic evaluation and to make treatment recommendations.
-Gender Pathway Services patients are seen at least once a year by the multi-disciplinary treatment team, which includes professionals from social work, psychology, adolescent medicine, endocrinology and chaplaincy and hearing and speech, if needed.
-Ongoing mental health support is generally provided in the community, but psychologists are available to consult with community therapists as needed.
+A Gender Pathway Services psychologist will provide a diagnostic evaluation and make treatment recommendations.
+Ongoing mental health care is generally provided in the community, but GPS psychologists are available to consult with community therapists as needed.